 Origin

 In any field of practice, an irreducible productive asymmetry forces every act in the field to occupy a position in a structured space of resolution strategies generated by the asymmetry itself.
-Kernel, comma, and the five universal responses are how that single condition cashes out.
+Kernel, comma, and the four structural positions are how that single condition cashes out.

 Every domain of sustained human practice that generates complexity eventually encounters a limit it cannot resolve from within its own rules.
 FalseWork proposes that this structure — a minimal generative operation that produces its own incompleteness — recurs across domains not by coincidence but because it follows from the relationship between generative power and formal completeness.